-- (1) The period of study shall normally be continuous. - (2) The Vice-Principal may permit a student to interrupt his/her studies for up to 24 months on financial, medical or personal grounds on the recommendation of the student's Head(s) of Department or School.
-A period of interruption will not normally be granted during the writing-up year. - (3) A student may only interrupt his/her studies for more than 24 months, whether consecutively or otherwise, with the permission of the College Board of Examiners' Executive Committee. - (4) Students who have interrupted their studies remain registered students of the College and subject to College regulations, but, with the exception of cases of maternity/ paternity/ adoption leave, do not have the right to attend classes, use College facilities, or receive tuition or supervision other than occasional access to tutors by arrangement.
+- (1) The period of study shall normally be continuous. - (2) The Senior Vice-Principal (Research and Enterprise) or nominee may permit a student to interrupt his/her studies for up to 24 months on financial, medical or personal grounds on the recommendation of the student's Head(s) of School or an authorised deputy.
+A period of interruption will not normally be granted during the writing-up year. - (3) A student may only interrupt his/her studies for more than 24 months, whether consecutively or otherwise, with the permission of the Senior Vice-Principal (Research and Enterprise) or nominee on behalf of the Research Degrees Programmes Committee. - (4) Students who have interrupted their studies remain registered students of the College and subject to College regulations, but, with the exception of cases of maternity/ paternity/ adoption leave, do not have the right to attend classes, use College facilities, or receive tuition or supervision other than occasional access to tutors by arrangement.
 Exceptions may also be made to support recovery in cases of interruptions due to mental health and wellbeing. - (5) Registration periods for international students may be restricted by visa regulations.